pact-foundation/docs.pact.io/website/docs/faq.md

 * optimising your builds so that they run faster

 If you work in a more traditional "Big Bang Release" environment, choose end to end tests that focus on the core business value provided by your system, rather than on tests that try to check that the HTTP requests are being done correctly.

+#### The Four Key Metrics

+Lastly, we find that the [four key metrics](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) from DORA that correlate to high performing organisations are great ways to measure and report on your contract testing initiative.
+These metrics are:

+* Deployment frequency: how often do you release?
+* Lead time for change: how long does it take to get a release from from commit to production?
+* Change failure rates: how often does a change result in a failure as a percentage of all changes?
+* MTTR: how long does it take to recover from a failure (e.g. fix/rollback)

+#### Summary

+1. Measure your current performance against the four key metrics
+1. Review your current test strategy and portfolio - are you using end-to-end integration tests as a catch all and can you start to re-invest effort in other areas of testing?
+1. Set targets for the four key metrics based on what is a reasonable starting point for your team and communicate this goal
+1. Move tests designed to check the provider is behaving as expected into the provider's code base
+1. Replace the integration testing aspects of your end-to-end tests with contract tests

 ### Can I use Pact for UI tests?